Deech08/galrad/README.rst

 An extragalactic background field can also be included.

-For use with Cloudy, you will need to point your cloudy input file to the radiation field file () as well as the normalization (photon flux provided by this package).
+For use with Cloudy, you will need to point your cloudy input file to the radiation field file (found in galrad/data/MW.0kpc.dat) as well as the normalization (photon flux provided by this package).
 We recommend including an extragalactic background independently through built in Cloudy framework.